The Average Cost of a UK Wedding in 2026 is £20,604

 Costs taken from our 2026 UK Wedding Report, based on data gathered from ~7,000 married and engaged couples

-The average cost of a UK wedding in 2026 is £20,604, according to Bridebook’s latest data.
-This figure is based on responses from 7,000 couples, making it the most robust and representative snapshot of wedding spend in the UK today.
+The average cost of a wedding in the UK in 2026 is £20,604, according to Bridebook’s latest data.

 This typical £20,000 wedding budget is spread across a range of core elements, with the venue, catering and guest experience accounting for the largest share of spend.